s4005236/wave/docs/DevOps/DEPENDENCY_MANAGEMENT.md

 **Why using poetry for dependency management?**

+> Poetry offers enough, but not much functionality and fits the project scope.

 Poetry is one of many dependency management tool.
-TODO
+In comparison to a simple `requirements.txt` with `pip` it offers useful additional functionalities (e.g. defining [scripts](./APP_STARTUP.md#pyprojecttoml)), while also being easy to use.
+When writing code, the developer should not have to tinker with the tool and losing focus.

 ## Useful poetry commands